quorn23/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-Blacklists/LehighEDUDomains.md

 ## Pinging Source To Check Host Availability
 ## Checking File Header
 ## Determining Host Availability
+* LehighEDUDomains List Unavailable To Download.
+Sun Oct 29 00:21:46 UTC 2017
 ## Checking If List Updated Online
 ## Determining Download Attempt
 ## Attempting To Download List
 ## Checking File Size
 * LehighEDUDomains List Was An Empty File After Download.
-Sat Oct 28 01:37:53 UTC 2017
+Sun Oct 29 00:21:46 UTC 2017
+## Attempting Creation Of Mirror File
+## Parsing List
+## Checking Parsed File Size
+* LehighEDUDomains List Was Killed By The Parsing Process.
+It will be skipped in the future.
+Sun Oct 29 00:21:46 UTC 2017